Wiesbaden is among the best cities to visit in Germany. And, there’s an enormous list of things to do in Wiesbaden. So, where do you start?

 4. Kupark Park

 A visit to Wiesbaden won’t be complete without touring its parks.
-Take Kupark, for instance, which is a haven for visitors seeking some great flora experiences.
+Take Kupark, a haven for visitors seeking great flora experiences.
+The park is a sight, especially during summer when all the plants come alive.

+Kupark started as an English garden in 1852, and inside, there are lots to see and do, including boat riding.
 Kupark also has a lake with some boats to rent.
 You can choose to tour the park via water or walk around.

 5. Wiesbaden City Palace

-Once upon a time, it was meant to be the home to the Duke of Nassau, Wilhelm.
-He, however, opted to relocate his residence to the center of the city to reconnect with his people.
+The city has no shortage of significant architectural buildings.
+Another profound place to visit is Wiesbaden City Palace.
+Once upon a time, it was meant to be the home of the Duke of Nassau, Wilhelm.
+However, he opted to relocate to the city center to reconnect with his people.

 Now, it’s a great tourist destination and the official residence of the Hessian Parliament.
 As you contemplate more on stuff to do in Wiesbaden, be sure to spend some time at this grand palace.

 From then on, it fell into the arms of several residents.
 It was the 2nd home of the Kaisers of Prussia in 1848.
+You can’t miss it as you walk around Wiesbaden.
+It’s part of the tremendous central attractions in the city’s marketplace.

 6. The Museum of Senses

+Are you wondering what to do in Wiesbaden?
 Be sure not to miss out on the Chateau de Freudenberg.
 Commonly known as the Museum of Senses, it’s definitely worth the visit as you get to challenge your senses.

 However, in 1993, the Society of Nature and Art took up the restoration project.
 The result was a place where visitors could explore their senses using culture and art.
 It’s a great place to have different experiences using only your senses.

+Outside the museum are loads of activities that make up Wiesbaden tourist attractions, like one of the many special Wiesbaden tours.
 Explore the lush garden and get involved at the hands-on stations.
 Moreover, you can engage in wall climbing or walk the barefoot path.

 7. The Biebrich Palace

 Picture this: A one-of-a-kind palace with a massive park on the outskirts of Wiesbaden city.
-It’s quite a sight to behold and requires you to just take a train from the city to the Biebrich station.
+It’s quite a sight to behold and requires you to take a train from the city to the Biebrich station.

 After his death, the Nassau-Usingen Lineage took over the palace.
 In 1734, Prince Karl Von Nassau-Usingen took up residence in the court after his inauguration.

-In regards to its purpose, this is home to the Historic Preservation Agency of Hesse.
+Regarding its purpose, this is home to the Historic Preservation Agency of Hesse.
 Besides, the state government uses the palace for representation.

 8. Hessisches Staatstheater Wiesbaden (Hessian State Theatre)